Used SUVs for sale at Jay Malone CDJR in Hutchinson, MN

 Explorer: The 6th-gen Explorer (2020+) launched rough — significant build quality issues on 2020 trucks (assembly, wiring harness, software).
 Most addressed by 2021 production.
 The 2.3L EcoBoost has had timing chain concerns at high mileage on some configurations.
 Earlier 5th-gen (2011-2019) Explorers had transmission and PTU (power transfer unit) concerns on AWD models, well-documented at this point.

-Tahoe: AFM (Active Fuel Management) lifter failure on 5.3L V8s has been a documented issue for years — particularly on 2014-2019 trucks.
-GM addressed via service campaigns.
-The 2021+ redesigned Tahoe has had transmission shudder concerns on early 10-speed automatics, mostly resolved via software updates.
+Tahoe: The headline concern on used Tahoes is AFM (Active Fuel Management) lifter failure on 5.3L V8s — particularly on 2014-2019 trucks.
+The cylinder deactivation system has a documented failure pattern: lifter collapse leads to camshaft damage and, in severe cases, engine replacement.
+GM addressed via service campaigns but it remains a known risk on these model years.
+Any 2014-2019 5.3L Tahoe should be inspected carefully for AFM-related concerns before purchase.
+The 2021+ redesigned Tahoe had transmission shudder concerns on early 10-speed automatics, mostly resolved via software updates.
 AC condenser cracks on early 2021-2022 trucks documented by GM.
+Heavy oil consumption reports on certain 5.3L V8 builds.

 The bottom line: All three have service patterns.
 Whether the dealer you buy from actually inspects for these specific items before pricing matters more than which make you choose.
 Our service department checks all of these every time, on every used SUV we sell — regardless of make.